carpentries-incubator/python-packaging-publishing/episodes/04-environments-virtualenv.md

 ## Install from a requirements.txt

-Getting a requirements.txt from ...
+Getting a requirements.txt from base folder of the package repository.

 ~~~
-pip install FIXME
+pip install -r requirements.txt
 ~~~
 {: .language-python}